Analyze Code and Test Software-in-the-Loop

 This workflow describes how to check if your model produces MISRA® C:2012 compliant code and how to check your generated code for code

-metrics, code defects, and MISRA compliance.
+metrics and defects.
 To produce more MISRA compliant code from your model, you use the code generation and Model

 Advisor.
 To check whether the code is MISRA compliant, you use the Polyspace®